SimoneTestino/SimoneTestino/content/ColivingLiguria/ColivingLiguria.md

 * **[Click here to join our WhatsApp Community](https://chat.whatsapp.com/KgBKR5mwW2QAqpmvcDosJO?mode=wwt)**

 ### Our First Home: [[Ville Chiappella]]
 Our project is born from a desire to create a unique space where productivity, community, and nature converge.
 We are thrilled to announce that we have secured our first permanent property and main operational hub: **[[Ville Chiappella]]**!
-This villa will be the heart of our community, hosting our residents, activities, and startup projects, starting from **November 7th**.
+This villa will be the heart of our community, hosting our residents, activities, and startup projects, starting from **late November 2025**.

-You can follow our high-level progress on the main [[Calendar]].
+For the most accurate and up-to-date timeline, please always refer to the main **[[Calendar]]**.

 ### Activities, Courses & Projects
 Coliving Liguria is a hub for learning and adventure, with many activities driven by our residents.